 As the name suggests the mat helps reduce fatigue in the legs and joints by forcing the employee to constantly adjust their stance.
 This promotes good circulation and prevents any one muscle group from becoming over tired.

-Standing Desk Benefits Vs Risk Summary
+Standing Desk Benefits Vs Risk Round Up

 To close out our brief review of standing desk benefits here is a quick recap of both the positive benefits and negative effects we have discovered.